astropenguin/xarray-dataclasses/README.md

 ## Basic usage

-xarray-dataclasses uses [the Python's native dataclass] (please learn how to use dataclass before proceeding).
+xarray-dataclasses uses [the Python's native dataclass] (please learn how to use it before proceeding).
-Data (or data variables), coordinates, attribute members, and name (only for DataArray) of a DataArray or Dataset instance are defined as dataclass fields with the following dedicated type hints.
+Data (or data variables), coordinates, attribute members, and name of a DataArray or Dataset instance are defined as dataclass fields with the following dedicated type hints.

 #### `Data[<dims>, <dtype>]`